 Students who sent us their ACT or SAT scores may still wish to take assessment tests as an attempt to skip lower-level courses.

 Your first attempt at assessment tests are free.
-In some circumstances you may be permitted a second attempt for a $20 fee.
+In some circumstances you may be permitted a second attempt free of charge.

 For sample Accuplacer assessment test questions visit accuplacer.collegeboard.org/students/accuplacer-tests.

 Testing is done on a walk-in basis.
 Testing may take up to three hours to complete; please arrive at least three hours before the testing center closes to give yourself plenty of time to test.

 Below is a list of what classes your ACT or SAT scores will place you into.

 A student with ACT scores of 17 in reading, 18 in English, and 21 in math would have to take Critical Thinking and Analytical Reading, English 103, and Math 127, 128, 150 or 153.
 However, if this student thought he could do better in, say, reading, he could take the Accuplacer reading test.
 If his score is high enough on the Accuplacer reading test, he would not have to take Critical Thinking and Analytical Reading, thereby “skipping” this class.